davenpos/Trail-Map-Report/README.md

 10. On this GitHub repository, click the green "Code" button and click "Download ZIP".
 11. Once the ZIP file is downloaded, extract it.
 This should create a brand new folder called "Trail-Map-Report-master".
 12. Add the theme folder to your WordPress site and activate it.
-    - If you are using WordPress locally on your own machine, move the "Trail-Map-Report-master" folder into your `wp-content/themes` folder.
+    - If you are using WordPress locally on your own machine, move the `Trail-Map-Report-master` folder into your `wp-content/themes` folder.
 Then in the admin dashboard, hover over "Appearances", select "Themes" and activate the new theme.
     - If you are using an online deployed WordPress instance, go inside the `Trail-Map-Report-master` folder, select all files inside and send them to another ZIP folder.
 Then, on the "Appearance" tab on the WordPress admin dashboard, select "Themes", then click "Add Theme", then "Upload Theme" and upload this new ZIP file you have created.
 If it is not automatically activated once it is done uploading, activate it.
 13. If you are using an online deployed WordPress instance instead of a local WordPress instance on your own machine, ignore this final step.
-Otherwise, open up a terminal, have it point to the newly-added theme folder, type in "npm install", press enter and wait for the command to finish.
+Otherwise, open up a terminal, have it point to the newly-added theme folder, type in "npm install", press enter and wait for the command to finish (Note: You will need Node.js installed for this to work).

 Once you finish all of these steps, you now have the Trail Map Report theme working on your WordPress site!
 You can now view the front end and test out the report form and the image map on the report page.